The Beverly Hills Hotel: Controversy and boycott

 In May 2014, the Beverly Hills City Council passed a resolution urging the Sultan of Brunei to sell the hotel.
-Lili Bosse, the then-mayor of Beverly Hills, welcomed the resolution and added that she had made a "personal decision" not to return to the hotel until the situation had been solved.
+Lili Bosse, the then-mayor of Beverly Hills, welcomed the resolution and added that she had made a "personal decision" not to return to the hotel until the situation had been resolved.
 The decision was lauded by Rabbi Laura Geller of Temple Emanuel, where Bosse is a congregant.
 By then, the Jewish Journal reported that "more than $2 million worth of events have been canceled at the Beverly Hills Hotel by dozens of groups."
 Dorchester Collection Chief Executive Officer Christopher Cowdray asked the public to consider that many brands are backed by foreign investors.
 Sharia law exists alongside other normative systems and has been adopted by many other Muslim countries, including Saudi Arabia, which has major investments in the American hospitality industry, including the Four Seasons and Fairmont hotel chains.

 Adweek declared that "the bad press and protests have tarnished the glamorous image of the Beverly Hills Hotel, one of the most famous hotels in the world", and added that "such extreme brand damage will be difficult to repair".

 The hotel and other Dorchester properties faced renewed calls for boycott in April 2019, when Brunei made gay sex and adultery punishable by death by stoning.
-The boycott has attracted support from LA City Comptroller Ron Galperin and more celebrities, including George Clooney and Elton John.
+The boycott attracted support from LA City Comptroller Ron Galperin and more celebrities, including George Clooney and Elton John.
 The LA City Council passed a resolution to bar the city from conducting business at the hotel and urging city residents not to patronize it.
 The Dorchester Collection responded by saying they "do not tolerate any form of discrimination."
 In May 2019, the Sultan of Brunei said that his country's "de facto moratorium" on capital punishment would apply to cases under the new laws, and promised to ratify the UN Convention against Torture.
 Despite this, LA City Councilman Paul Koretz asked the city to continue its boycott of the hotel.

-Covid-19 response
+COVID-19 response

-Working within the Covid-19 pandemic, the hotel has remained open, but was forced to reschedule the events it had planned for the summer and fall of 2020.
+During the COVID-19 pandemic, the hotel remained open, but was forced to reschedule the events it had planned for the summer and fall of 2020.
 The hotel engaged in multiple donation campaigns to various organizations, such as the Children's Hospital Los Angeles and the Hollywood Food Coalition.
 The hotel also fed frontline healthcare workers at L.A. hospitals via the Polo Lounge, an idea stemming from the hotel's general manager, Edward Mady.
 The hotel also redesigned its sign for the first time in 70 years to honor those same frontline healthcare workers.